zianonlyhk/personal-website/content/projects/01_nextjs_web_dev.md

 ## Deployment and SEO Implementation

-The application is containerized using Docker with a multi-stage build process optimized for production deployment:
+The application is containerized using Docker with a multi-stage build process optimized for production deployment.
 Paired with Cloudflare's DNS service, the deployment utilizes Fly.io's global edge network with the following configuration:

 - **Region**: Singapore (sin) for optimal Asia-Pacific performance
 - **Auto-scaling**: Automatic machine management with zero-downtime deployments